bumbleshoot/print-quest-info/README.md

 ## Summary
-Print Quest Info prints useful info about all of Habitica's quests to a spreadsheet, including # of completions (party or user), completions needed (party or user), % complete (party or user), quest rewards, quest name, and party members with the quest scroll in their inventories.
+Print Quest Info prints useful info about all of Habitica's quests to a spreadsheet, including # of completions (party or user), completions needed (party or user), % complete (party or user), quest rewards, quest name, how to complete the quest, and party members with the quest scroll in their inventories.

 ## Setup Instructions
 1. Click [here](https://script.google.com/d/14BPBHQy4uGGT80F6ADZ7rsKSWh6l6AgGCFhcXSQP55SOQFYEkSsP6RA4/edit?usp=sharing) to go to the Print Quest Info script.
 If you're not already signed into your Google account, you will be asked to sign in.